beforan/unit-value/README.md

 The repo (and npm scripts) uses `eslint` and `prettier`, as well as providing a basic `editorconfig`, so it's pretty hard to _not_ follow a consistent style (since prettier formats on commit).

-`npm lint` will run the linter, but it's recommended to use an editor that supports eslint, and prefereably prettier too.
+`npm run lint` will run the linter, but it's recommended to use an editor that supports eslint, and preferably prettier too.
 I use [Visual Studio Code](https://code.visualstudio.com).

 PRs should contain unit tests.
 Refer to the existing tests for style expectations.
 Preferably code coverage will be at 100% before a PR is accepted, unless there is a good reason for reduced coverage.